Law Reform (Year and a Day Rule) Act 1996

 The Law Reform (Year and a Day Rule) Act 1996 (c.
-19) is a short act of Parliament which abolished the year and a day rule in English law and Northern Irish law.
+19) is an act of the Parliament of the United Kingdom which abolished the year and a day rule in English law and Northern Irish law.

+Background

 The year and a day rule was an ancient rule of the common law which created a conclusive presumption that a death was not murder (or any other form of homicide) if it occurred more than a year and a day since the act (or omission) that was alleged to have been its cause.
+The rule appeared in Edward Coke's definition of murder.

 The precise scope of the rule was unclear.
 As Lord Dormand said on second reading in the House of Lords, "it certainly applies to murder, manslaughter, infanticide and aiding and abetting suicide.
 It may also apply to motoring offences in which death is an element: causing death by dangerous driving; causing death by reckless driving while under the influence of drink or drugs; and aggravated vehicle taking causing death."